Adventure Cruises in Kauai

 About Kauai cruises

-Kauai cruises are ideal for nature lovers, allowing visitors to tour the most down-to-earth of the inhabited Hawaiian islands, sometimes referred to as the Garden Isle.
+Kauai cruises are ideal for nature lovers.
+They allow visitors to tour the most down-to-earth of the inhabited Hawaiian islands, sometimes referred to as the Garden Isle.

-Because Kauai is smaller and less developed than many of the other Hawaiian islands, small ship cruises can easily hit multiple destinations in a single day.
-This allows for a wide variety of adventure activities, following weather and wildlife along the coast.
+Because Kauai is smaller and less developed than many other Hawaiian islands, small-ship cruises can easily hit multiple destinations daily.
+This allows for various adventure activities, following weather and wildlife along the coast.

 Swim and Snorkel on the Wild North Shore